chunxia2020/Python_Notes/3--Python_IO.md

   ## 1. **argparse**

-The following program shows an easy example of input to numbers and output their sum.
+The following program shows an easy example of input to numbers and output their sum. __The code hase bo be executed in terminal__
 ```python
 ################## Programming body ###################################
 import argparse   # First thing to do is to import the package